 Auditory processing typically declines with age, however it can also be affected at any age due to damage to the auditory nerve from exposure to excessive noise, and certain chemicals and medicines that are toxic to hearing.

 Unfortunately, it is possible for someone to suffer from both hearing loss and have poor auditory processing.
-When this is the case, hearing speech in noise can be really difficult.
+When this is the case, hearing speech in noise environments can be really difficult.

 How to hear better in background noise